 The General Alumni Association of The University of North Carolina at Charlotte is the recognized official alumni association.
 This policy details procedures and regulations applicable to The Alumni Association.

-The purpose of The Code of Student Responsibility (CSR) is to protect the campus community and to maintain an environment conducive to learning.
-University rules for student conduct discussed in detail.
-The procedures followed for any student charged with a violation of The Code, including the right to a hearing before an administrative panel or a Student Court panel, are fully described.
-Individual and group sanctions which may be imposed for violations of disciplinary regulations are also covered.
+The purpose of the Code of Student Responsibility (the Code) is to protect the campus community and to maintain an environment conducive to learning.
+University rules for student conduct are discussed in detail.
+The procedures followed for any Student, Student Organization or Group charged with a violation of the Code, including the right to a hearing before a Hearing Panel or Administrative Hearing Officer, are fully described.

 This Policy was developed in response to a recently-enacted North Carolina law, codified at NC General Statute 116-11(3a), which requires UNC Charlotte to (1) authorize a minimum of two excused absences each academic year for religious observances required by the faith of a student; and (2) provide students the opportunity to make up any tests or other work missed due to an excused absence for a religious observance.
 In order to facilitate compliance with this new law while mitigating the burden on faculty, the Policy establishes a procedure for students to request accommodations for religious observances through the submission of a request form prior to the census date of each semester.